KrzysiekJa/django-backend-project-2020/README.md

 # django-backend-project-2020
-The project was implemented as the Internet Engineering to pass course.
+The project was implemented as the Internet Engineering course pass.

 ```
 The project was aimed at creating a backend for an application supporting the recipe